-The academy normally runs an unusually extensive range of extra-curricular activities which are very much appreciated by pupils and parents.
+The academy runs an unusually extensive range of extra-curricular activities which are very much appreciated by pupils and parents.
 This helps to support academic learning, develops wider personal skills and provides many successful sports teams which compete with other local schools together with a sought-after steel band, choirs and drama groups which make a significant contribution to the cultural life of the community.
-Due to Covid-19 regulations, clubs in 2020-21 were limited to one per class and for that class only, usually run by the class teacher.
 Before and after school care were provided by the academy as both a service to parents and to extend children's learning in a safe environment, but due to lack of demand the holiday clubs were suspended.
-Additional before school learning sessions were not, as usual provided for children leading up to KS2 SATS but for children who had fallen behind when learning at home.
+Additional before school learning sessions were provided for children leading up to KS2 SATS and for children who had fallen behind when learning at home.

 Woodside Academy is the lead school in a training partnership with Essex Teacher Training and other local schools.
 This enables the school to recruit and train graduates as effective teachers who may then work at the school or at another school in the borough.
-In 2020-21 six graduates were trained at Woodside.
-One of these was appointed by the academy itself and all are now teaching in the area.
+In 2021-22 three graduates were trained at Woodside.
+Two of these were appointed by the academy itself and all are now teaching in the area.